zephsinx/UTSTwitchIntegration/README.txt

 This mod connects Ultimate Theater Simulator to your Twitch chat.
 Viewers can join the game as NPCs with their usernames displayed above their heads.

-When viewers type `!visit` in chat, they are added to a queue and can spawn as customers in the theater.
+When viewers type `!cinema` in chat, they are added to a queue and can spawn as customers in the theater.

 FEATURES
 --------
 - Twitch chat integration
-- Viewers spawn as NPCs using the !visit command (customizable)
+- Viewers spawn as NPCs using the !cinema command (customizable)
 - Username display above NPCs
 - Two spawn modes: pool-based (regular NPC spawns) or immediate spawn on command
 - Queue selection: Random or First-In-First-Out